geerteltink/vagrant-devbox/readme.md

 You can access your vagrant box at ``http://localhost:3333/``.

-The root user and MySQL root password is ``vagrant``.

-MySQL database, username and password are the same as the hostname configured in the Vagrantfile.

 You can access phpMyAdmin: ``http://localhost:3333/phpmyadmin/``.
+The MySQL database, username and password are the same as the hostname configured in the Vagrantfile.

 ## Vagrant commands